SMArts Combines Art and Academics

 On selected Saturdays throughout the fall, early and middle childhood teacher candidates provide classes for community students.
 The program has involved kindergarten through eighth grade students from the area schools of Ada, Bath, Bluffton and Perry.
 Held on the ONU campus in the Wilson Art Center, activities focus on art history, aesthetics, art production, art criticism, and connecting the arts to other disciplines.

-The program was created by education professor Linda Lehman, who provides guidance and direction to the teacher candidates.
+The program was created by professor Linda Lehman who teaches art education.
 Teacher candidates prepare lessons that not only teach the processes of creating and critiquing art but also how art reflects the culture and social context it is created in.
 Students engage in activities where they learn how art connects to the disciplines of math, science, social studies and to the language arts.
 They also explore aesthetic questions regarding the value of art and why some art pieces are regarded more highly than others.
 Teacher candidates engage in critical thinking to develop activities that challenge their young students to think creatively and apply higher level thinking skills.
-Lehman also points out that, "Our economy is constantly changing, and we need to be able to put learners into that economy, who can analyze information that hasn't even been created yet.
-Art helps children develop the creative problem solving skills that employers will be looking for."
+Lehman also points out that, “Our economy is constantly changing, and we need to be able to put learners into that economy, who can analyze information that hasn’t even been created yet.
+Art helps children develop the creative problem solving skills that employers will be looking for.”

 An early childhood education major Kelli Powell, who participated in SMArts as a teacher candidate, commented, “The first time I heard about the SMArts program, I was really excited.
 I thought it was a great opportunity to implement what we were learning within our art class while also practicing being in front of students.
 The more experience we have with instructing students, the better teachers we become.
 I hope to someday be able to use some of the media we explored during SMArts in my own classroom.”